Emergency Dental Services

 Bleeding Gums

-Another situation that may require urgent dental care is ongoing tissue bleeding from the gums that cannot be stopped.
-A severe infection can cause swelling or abscess that may “pop” or break open and present with continual production of blood or pus.
-If this is happening to you, call an emergency dentist right away so that the active infection can be addressed.
+Another situation that may require emergency dental help is ongoing tissue bleeding from the gums that cannot be stopped.
+A severe infection can cause more than just swollen gums — it can lead to an abscessed tooth.
+This abscess may “pop” or break open and present with continual production of blood or pus.
+If this happens to you, don’t wait until the problem requires a trip to the emergency room.
+Instead, call an emergency dentist right away so that the active infection can be addressed.

 Facial Trauma

 Facial trauma can result in needing an emergency dentist.
-Accidents commonly happen while playing sports outside as many do regularly, or while playing actively in close quarters with multiple family members, like during the COVID-19 lockdowns.
-An unintentional hit to the face or mouth can most certainly be painful, and, in severe cases, require immediate attention from a dental professional.
-If the trauma presents with ongoing bleeding to the gums, tooth fracture or any of the other above described scenarios, a call to an emergency dentist is in order.
+Adults and teens may encounter dental damage while playing sports, while young children may sustain injuries during playtime.
+An unintentional hit to the face or mouth can be painful, causing a broken tooth or jaw injury that may require immediate attention from a dental care expert.
+If you notice that you or your child is displaying ongoing bleeding to the gums, a tooth fracture, or any of the other above-described scenarios, it’s time to call a 24-hour emergency dentist.

 Third Molar Wisdom Teeth and Pericoronitis